Counseling Education

 In addition, Longmont supports a thriving craft brewing industry as well as many recreational and travel-related businesses.
 Local breweries include two of the nation's largest craft brewers, Left Hand and Oskar Blues, as well as many others.
 To service the transportation needs of brewery patrons, the local Brew Hop Trolley offers a hop-on-hop-off brewery tour for a fixed price.
 Longmont is known for its 'maker' community.
 Longmont also features a Saturday Farmers Market.

-This is a list of mayors of Longmont.
+This is a list of individuals who have served as mayor of Longmont.

 The Longmont Fire Department was established in its current form in 1908.
 The history of the department can be traced back to the creation of the W. A. Buckingham Hook & Ladder Company in 1879.